-We’ve recently noticed a number of sites that compile great images that are free to use for your personal projects — like your blog — or commercial work.
-Let’s take a peek.
+There are a number of sites that compile great images that are free to use for your personal projects — like your blog — or commercial work.

 For many of you, images are an integral part of your site.
 But sometimes, you might not have the right photograph to use for a post.
 As we’ve mentioned before, you can use the Creative Commons to search for images you need across the web, from Flickr to Wikimedia Commons, and source and attribute images that you find.

-We’ve recently noticed other sites that compile great images that are free to use for your personal projects — like your blog — or commercial work.
+There are some great online resources that compile high-quality, free-to-use images for your personal projects — like your blog — or commercial work.
 Let’s take a peek.

 This tumblelog of gorgeous high-resolution photos shares ten new photos every ten days.
 I’ve tapped into this site for many panoramic and establishing shots that have worked well for custom headers and featured images, as well as timeless images of cities, people, and moments.
 The abstract shots are also fitting for patterns and backgrounds.